Alphish/ston/standards/STON-language-specification-draft.md

 Ideally, any possible STON document should be possible to represent in a given implementation.
 However, there might be extreme cases whose handling are either impossible on a given platform, or would significantly increase the complexity implementation, possibly with added computational or memory costs for more common cases.
 Such extreme cases are most likely to occur with particularly large STON documents, which would be extremely uncommon and possibly represent an information that would be much more efficiently represented in a different format.

 With that in mind, an exception can be made when considering STON implementations validity.
 If a platform-specific implementation, given unlimited memory, cannot correctly process an entity whose canonical form would exceed a length of one billion or a STON text with such a length, it still can be considered a practically valid STON implementation.
-All smaller entities and STON texts should be possible to process correctly, unless there are platform limitations make it impossible.
+All smaller entities and STON texts should be possible to process correctly, unless platform-specific limitations make it impossible.
 A given implementation may still process the larger entities and STON texts (possibly unlimited, given enough memory), and it should still adhere to this specification in such case; however, it is not a strict requirement that any implementation must follow.

 Such an upper limit has been chosen to make STON implementation conditions significantly less restrictive while still making them applicable to nearly all practical uses.
 For example, an unlimited, mathematically valid STON implementation would require a way to represent an arbitrarily large ancestor order in a reference address.
 A limited, practically valid STON implementation could instead use a 32-bit integer (signed or not), because no sufficiently small entity has more than billion levels of nesting.